10 Gardening Activities for August in the Midwest

 Here are a few garden reminders, tips, inspiring ideas, and maintenance suggestions for your garden this month.

 1. Plant Cool-Season Crops

 August is the time to plant cool-season crops such as snap peas, broccoli, cabbages, cauliflower, carrots, fennel, kale, mustard greens, spinach, Swiss chard, and radishes.
 You can also plant lettuce and mesclun mixes.
-For mixes try an heirloom mix, stir-fry mix, or an Asian greens mix.
+For mixes try a farmers market blend, Asian greens mix, or a kale mix.
 For lettuces and mesclun, water lightly but consistently daily or every other day.
 If it’s still hot in your area, try growing greens and vegetables in partial sun or filtered light from trees or a shade cloth (you can buy shade-structure kits for raised beds online).
 Before planting cool-season crops, make sure they will mature before your first frost date.
 For more, see 15 Picks for Your Fall Vegetable Garden.

 2. Harvest Tomatoes